Dmitry Kisiev

-Dmitry Teymurazovich Kisiev is a Russian political strategist and lawyer of Ukrainian origin who served as the chief of staff for Boris Nadezhdin's 2024 presidential campaign.
-He gained significant public attention in July 2025 as the first Crimean to be stripped of the Russian citizenship that was granted following the 2014 annexation of Crimea and Sevastopol by the Russian Federation.
+Dmitry Teymurazovich Kisiev (Дми́трий Теймура́зович Киси́ев born 16 June 1994) is a Russian political strategist and lawyer who served as the chief of staff for Boris Nadezhdin's 2024 presidential campaign.
+He gained significant public attention in July 2025 as the first Crimean native to be stripped of the Russian citizenship acquired following the annexation of the peninsula by Russia in 2014 due to political activities.

 Political activity

 2022 municipal campaign

 In the 2022 municipal elections, the opposition support team "Shtab Kandidatov" (Candidates' Headquarters), founded by Kisiev, supported 31 candidates.
 Two of them were successfully elected.

 2023 municipal and regional campaign

 In 2023, the "Shtab Kandidatov" project, led by Dmitry Kisiev, attempted to consolidate democratically-oriented election participants by partnering with Andrey Nechaev's Civic Initiative party.
 Their joint participation in the autumn 2023 regional and municipal campaigns aimed to overcome the isolation of independent candidates amid tight political control.
 The "Shtab" platform handled the technical aspects of the campaigns, including legal support, training, signature collection, and coordination of canvassing and fieldwork.
 "Civic Initiative" provided official nominations and media support.
 The project focused on local elections in New Moscow, the Moscow Oblast, Arkhangelsk, Belgorod, Veliky Novgorod, and several other regions where the candidates' chances were considered higher.
 Kisiev emphasized that despite the challenging conditions, a boycott of the elections was not considered an option, and the coalition's goal was to foster civil society and preserve the institution of independent deputies.